Adopt A School

 The primary goals are to challenge imaginations and aesthetic understandings and develop decision making and collaborative skills.
 A student theater company is formed in each school to create an original theater work, guided by professional artists in residence.
 The final production is performed by the students on the Paper Mill Playhouse stage during Spring ArtsFest.

 Students return to the Paper Mill’s mainstage – this time for evening performances – and watch shows with a critical eye.
 Students receive tickets to evening performances for up to four (4) mainstage productions.
 Roundtrip coach transportation is provided.
-Pre-show seminars with leading critics and theater writers guide the students in writing their own ‘review’ or critical analysis of their artistic experiences
+Pre-show seminars with leading theatre professionals guide the students in writing their own ‘review’ or critical analysis of their artistic experiences

 FOR MORE INFORMATION, CONTACT: